 The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.

-Governor Cooper has extended North Carolina’s “Safer-a- Home Phase Two” to at least July 17th.
+On July 17th, Governor Cooper extended North Carolina’s “Safer-at-Home Phase Two” for at least three weeks.
 Beginning Friday, June 26th, face coverings are required in public settings where physical distancing is not possible.
 More information can be found in the link below, including exceptions to wearing face coverings.

 Reduce the transmission of COVID-19

 - Social distancing is critical to reduce the transmission of COVID-19.
 According to the CDC, social distancing means staying at least 6 feet from other people, not gathering in groups, and staying out of crowded places.

 - Hand-washing is critical to reduce the transmission of COVID-19.
 Click here to learn the best way to clean your hands.